Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Experiments

 \section{Experiments}

-In this section, we present the experimental results of the \ourmethod{} model on two min-max routing problems: the multiple min-max traveling salesman problem (min-max mTSP) and the multiple pick-up and delivery problem (min-max mPDP).
+In this section, we present the experimental results of the \ourmethod{} model on two min-max routing problems: the multi-agent traveling salesman problem (mTSP) and the multi-agent pick-up and delivery problem (mPDP).

-\textbf{Speed evaluation.} All experiments were performed using a single NVIDIA A100 GPU and an AMD EPYC 7542 32-core processor as the CPU.
-Comparing the speed performance of classical algorithms (CPU-oriented) and learning algorithms (GPU-oriented) poses a significant challenge \cite{kool2018attention,kim2021learning}, given the need for a fair evaluation.
-While certain approaches exploit the parallelizability of learning algorithms on GPUs, enabling faster solutions to multiple problems than classical algorithms \cite{kool2018attention}, our method follows a serial approach in line with the prior min-max learning methods \cite{park2021schedulenet, nce}.
-It should be noted that when we leverage the parallelizability of our method, our approach can achieve speeds more than $100 \times$ faster; refer to \cref{append:speed} for further details.